Online Estimation and Optimization of Utility-Based Shortfall Risk: Problem formulation

 For the sake of simplicity, we focus on the case of a scalar parameter $\theta$.
-Extending to a vector parameter is straightforward.
 Again, assuming that we have access to samples from the distribution of $X,$ we use a stochastic gradient descent technique for SR optimization.